yeneralacyr/zerotoheroNLP/README.md

 About us
 =======
-herotozeroNLP is consist of two English Language Teaching Students who are interested in AI, Linguistic and Language learning-teaching.
+herotozeroNLP is consist of two English Language Teaching Students who are interested in AI,Prompt Engineering, Linguistic and Language learning-teaching.
 Our story started via TEKNOFEST 2024 NLP contest but we are going to create and contribute with the projects.
 Expect us !